Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

     - Provide a **Container URL for STT**.
     - Provide a **Subscription key**, if required.

+If you wish to select a hosted service in Microsoft Azure instead, select **Use hosted Azure service** box and insert the API key.

 ## More Information

 - [TTS and STT Vendors](../references/tts-and-stt-vendors.md)